hb9hkn/ha-addon-udp-logger/README.md

 # 🔧 Configuration

-##Trigger Patterns:
+## Trigger Patterns:
-Enter keywords or phrases that, when matched in incoming UDP messages, will trigger a Home Assistant event.
+Enter keywords or phrases that, when matched in incoming syslog messages, will trigger a Home Assistant event.
 Example patterns:
 - `ALERT`
 - `door opened`